pentamassiv/keyboard/installation/build_on_pinephone.md

 # Building Fingerboard on the Pinephone
+On the phone building currently takes a little longer than 40 mins.
 You need about 2,6 GB of memory to build Fingerboard.
 This means you need to activate swap to build it if you have the 2 GB edition of the Pinephone.
 If you have the 3GB version you can skip to step 1.